February 12 to 19, 2020

 potential here.
 Aquarius gives a great deal of

-intellectual curiosity, a real interest in knowing what
+intellectual curiosity, a real interest in knowing what is

 social arrangements.
-With this greater
+With this greater willingness to

 experiments succeed or fail.

-At the same time, there will be a lot of theorizing
+At the same time, there will be a lot of theorizing and

-and pontificating, with this Aquarius/Taurus square.
+pontificating, with this Aquarius/Taurus square.

 Having figured out a bunch of brilliant new ideas,

 some people will be promoting them non-stop, and

 others will be signing on.
 Everybody will be sure that

 they’re right, and the only good thing about all this